EvelinaAv/EvelinaAv/README.md

 🧳 Passionate traveler, exploring new places and cultures whenever I can

-📚 Avid reader—especially biographies and books that open windows into others' lives
+📚 Avid reader — especially drawn to biographies and stories that offer a glimpse into unique lives and perspectives

 👗 Fashion and aesthetics enthusiast, with an eye for design and detail